isomerpages/imda-tradetrust/_solution/Trading of Goods.md

 <p></p>
 <p>Electronic documents like bills of lading and certificates of origin expedite
 trade compliance and cross-border cargo shipping arrangement.
-Border control of the importing country scan the embedded QR barcode on printed, for instant verification of documents' source and authenticity.</p>
+Border control of the importing country performs document checks by automation of the digital copy, or scanning the embedded QR barcode on printed copy, for instant verification of documents' source and authenticity.</p>
 <p></p>
 </li>
 <li>